laytenter/Insider-London/_posts/2015-01-26-green-living-eco-homes-in-london.md

 ---
+title: 'Green Living: Eco Homes in London'
+date: '2015-01-26 10:00:26'
+categories:
+- blog
+- Modern Architecture
+- Other
+- Sustainable Architecture
 id: 24562
-title: 'Green Living: Eco Homes in London'
-date: 2015-01-26T10:00:26+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=24562
-permalink: /green-living-eco-homes-in-london/
+permalink: "/green-living-eco-homes-in-london/"
 s4_url2s:
 -
 s4_image2s:
 -
 s4_ctitle:
 -
 s4_cdes:
 -
-categories:
-  - blog
-  - Modern Architecture
-  - Other
-  - Sustainable Architecture
 tags:
 - Alternative London
 - alternative London walking tours
 - architecture
 - green
 - green London
 - modern architecture
 - Sustainable Architecture
 - sustainable london
+slug: green-living-eco-homes-in-london

 ---
 With rent, gas prices and eco-awareness on the rise, there’s never been a better time to seek out alternative accommodations in London.
 We’ve pulled together a list of some quirky homes in the capital that are as innovative as they are environmentally-friendly.